IxeYgrek/BeamMP-Web-Interface/README.md

     sudo visudo

-Add the following lines to the :
+Add the following lines to the file :

     www-data ALL=NOPASSWD: /bin/systemctl restart BeamMP.service
     www-data ALL=NOPASSWD: /bin/systemctl start BeamMP.service